Simple Vegetarian Foods. Easy to prepare. Healthy. Seasonal. Accessible.

 I am mother to two beautiful beings that came to light my way and wife to my soul-mate, who is not a vegetarian, though after 15 years together he is really coming around to all the lentils and kale around the house.
 I am also a dedicated runner & gardener with a strong tendency towards perfectionism and what could be described as somewhat

 compulsive behavior passionate affection.
 Meaning if I love something, I usually love it a lot.

 The Bigger Picture.

 I started this blog in January 2012 as part of a much larger project I was working on.
 In April of 2011, I was struck by an idea so grand (to me) and so wonderful in its simplicity that I simply had to act.
-Motivated by the need to find true purpose beyond just the basics (family, career, self), I began working on a passion project that has literally changed my life in so many ways I wouldn’t know where to start.
+Motivated by the need to find true purpose beyond just the basics (family, career, self), I began working on a passion project that has transformed my life.

 At that time, I was struggling with a few things.
 I was drowning in a compulsive cycle of consumerism & accumulation and it seemed everything I tried to curb it had failed.
 Nothing I ever bought, no matter how nice, was ever enough.
 I was also not eating well, or frankly, eating enough.
 After a lifetime of healthy eating, I was ignoring the truth that I simply needed more of what mattered in my life – to be of service to others in some way and to do something for the greater good.

 So I cut back.
 I stopped buying stuff (for a while).
 I cancelled the $100 per month yoga pass I wasn’t using anymore, and I started doing things for others.
 I committed to intentionally ‘going without’ something I normally would take for granted for one day per week and putting the value of what I didn’t consume aside to buy food for those who have less than me.
 I spent time talking to other folks who, just like me, wanted to know how to do good.
 And I started an organization.